LuxCoreRender/WindowsCompile/README.txt

 NOTE: it is no more necessary to clone the WindowsCompileDeps repository: the build script will download the required deps if no WindowsCompileDeps directory is found.

-5) Open the Visual Studio "x64 Native Tools Command Prompt" (one of the others will not work), navigate to the "WindowsCompile" folder and simply invoke the cmake-build-x64.bat file:
+5) Open the VS2017 x64 command prompt (you must use "x64 Native Tools Command Prompt" to execute the .bat), navigate to the "WindowsCompile" folder and simply invoke the cmake-build-x64.bat file:

 cd C:\Path\to\luxcorerender\WindowsCompile\